 Aashish Somaiyaa is the Chief Executive Officer & Managing Director of Motilal Oswal Asset Management.
-Mr. Somaiyaa brings with him rich and varied experience - with more than 13 years in sales and distribution, channel management, product development and institutional sales from ICICI Prudential AMC and a brief stint at project management with Bharti AXA Investment Managers.
+Mr. Somaiyaa brings with him rich and varied experience - with more than 13 years in sales and distribution, channel management, product development and institutional sales from Prudential AMC and a brief stint at project management with Bharti AXA Investment Managers.

-His last assignment was with ICICI Prudential AMC, as Senior VP & Head - Retail Business where he was responsible for sales, distribution and product development of Mutual Fund, PMS and Real Estate offerings through retail distribution, banking and private wealth management channels across India and UAE.
+His last assignment was with Prudential AMC, as Senior VP & Head - Retail Business where he was responsible for sales, distribution and product development of Mutual Fund, PMS and Real Estate offerings through retail distribution, banking and private wealth management channels across India and UAE.

 Mr. Somaiyaa holds a Bachelor of Engineering in Polymer Science and a Masters in Management Studies in Finance from NMIMS, Mumbai.